Luan-da-Silva/alura-git/README.md

 # alura-git
-Checking the Alura Git and GitHub courses!!!!
+Checking the Alura Git and GitHub courses